noowad93/dssm-based-nsp/README.md

-# ConveRT with Ubuntu Dialogue Corpus
+# next utterance retrieval with Ubuntu Dialogue Corpus

 Work in Progress